-72.1.1 Engineering Instruction in French discipline.
-As students progress through the program, courses become more
+72.1.1 Engineering Instruction in French

 In conjunction with Faculté Saint-Jean, most of the first-year curriculum can be taken in French on the Faculté Saint-Jean campus (see §150).
 Academic conditions and content of the courses are equivalent to their English counterparts.
 Note that only a few second-year and higher level courses for Engineering programs are available in French.
 See §154.10 for further details.